Moussto/ElectroNotes/readme.md

-# electronotes
+# ElectroNotes

-> My phenomenal app
+>A simple note taking app built with Electron and Backbone.js

 ## Dev